AjinkyaZ/SummIt/README.md

 ###NOTES:
 1. Default database name is "feeds_database", consisting of a single "articles" collection.
    Create this database prior to any operations if running for the first time.
-2. Default num. of articles fetched from each source is 15 (for now)
-3. Summary generation call is made from feeds_test to textrank.py.
+2. Summary generation call is made from feeds_test to textrank.py.
-   Run textrank.py separately to test summarization without affecting articles in DB.
+   Run textrank.py separately to test summarization without affecting data in DB.